justinwoo/my-blog-posts/posts/2017-03-27-writing-a-full-stack-app-with-purescript-with-phantom-types.md

+# Writing a full-stack app with Purescript with phantom types

 Over the last couple of years, I've had a basic problem one would solve with a CRUD app -- I want to be able to easily open videos from a directory listing and then mark specific videos as watched.
 I first made a basic implementation for myself using Javascript and Elixir (mostly to experiment with Elixir), but found myself wanting everything that's good about Purescript that understandably doesn't exist in Elixir, so I decided to make the front-end and backend both in Purescript.

 # Tl;dr